lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     breaks down.
 After the structure breaks down, the charges equilibrate near new average values that differ from the starting averages.
-The difference between the initial and the final charges can be explained by presence of a new solid/vacuum interface: surface atoms typically have different charges compared to bulk atoms.
+The difference between the initial and the final charges can be explained by presence of defects as well as a new solid/vacuum interfaces, and the fact that surface atoms typically have different charges compared to bulk atoms.

 .. figure:: ../figures/level3/reactive-silicon-dioxide/deformed-charge-light.png
     :alt: Charge of silica during deformation of the silicon oxide with LAMMPS and reaxff